-Misconception #2: You don’t need flood insurance unless you live in a flood-prone area.
+Misconception #3: You don’t need flood insurance unless your property is in a flood-prone area.

 Not true.
 Your property may be at risk.
 Heavy rainfall, or tropical storms can all cause flooding, and floods happen more often and in more parts of the country than you think.

 Granted, some areas (coastal cities or towns that get pummeled by hurricanes) are more vulnerable to floods than others.
 But just because you haven’t been hit by floods before, doesn’t mean you never will.

 It’s a good idea to look into flood insurance no matter where your home or business is located — whether that means you live in an area with little rainfall, miles away from swelling rivers and lakes, or in a zip code that falls safely outside a flood zone.